-In this example, slave interfaces S5 to S6 support the ACE protocol for connecting masters such as the Cortex-A53 or Cortex-A57 processors.
-The CCI-500 manages full coherency and data sharing between L1 and L2 caches of all connected processor clusters.
+In this example, slave interfaces S4 to S6 support the ACE protocol for connecting masters such as the Cortex-A53 or Cortex-A57 processors.
+The CCI-500 manages full coherency and data sharing between processors.
 Optionally, you can use the ADB-400 asynchronous bridge between components to integrate multiple power domains or clock domains.

-Slave interfaces S0 to S4 support ACE-Lite and DVM signaling for connecting I/O coherent devices such as the Mali-T760 graphics unit.
+Slave interfaces S0 to S3 support ACE-Lite and DVM signaling for connecting I/O coherent devices such as the Mali-T760 graphics unit.
 You can use DVM signaling for MMUs such as the MMU-500.